daostack/arc.js-scripts/README.md

     proposalGpStake | stake on a vote on the given proposal with the given GenesisProtocol tokenTransfer | transfer tokens from one account to another tokenMint | mint tokens to an account

-* The default name of the method that will be executed is "run".
-You may change the name using the "method"  parameter.